ProvarTesting/provardx-cli/README.md

 # What is the ProvarDX CLI?

-The Provar DX CLI is a Salesforce CLI plugin for Provar customers who want to automate the execution of tests and the reporting of test results and other quality-related reports (e.g. within a DevOps pipeline).
+The Provar DX CLI is a Salesforce CLI plugin for Provar customers who want to automate the execution of tests and the reporting of test results and other quality-related reports (e.g. within a CI pipeline).

 # Installation